iterorganization/SimDB/docs/maintaintence_guide.md

-# SimDB server maintaintence guide
+# SimDB server maintenance guide

 This guide describes the steps needed to set up and maintain a SimDB server as a production service.
 The first section details the general steps required to do this, followed by details on how this is done at ITER.